Thomas Böcker: Merregnon symphonic fairy tales (from 2021)

-Merregnon: Land of Silence is a symphonic fairy tale with music composed by Yoko Shimomura.
-It was produced by Thomas Böcker to introduce young people and families to orchestral music in the tradition of Sergei Prokofiev's Peter and the Wolf, with modern means adopting a game and anime aesthetic.
-The work was premiered and filmed by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall in June 2021.
-On 10 September of the same year, the video was published on the orchestra's website.
-From 2022 onwards, worldwide performances took place with orchestras such as the Orchestre de Chambre de Lausanne, the Hong Kong Philharmonic Orchestra, the Staatsphilharmonie Rheinland-Pfalz and the Shanghai Symphony Orchestra.
+Merregnon: Land of Silence, with music by Shimomura, was conceived in the tradition of Sergei Prokofiev's Peter and the Wolf, while adopting a game and anime aesthetic.
+The work premiered in 2021 as a specially produced concert film with the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall.
+Additional performances included productions by the Hong Kong Philharmonic Orchestra and the Shanghai Symphony Orchestra.